openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 https://blueprints.launchpad.net/cinder/+spec/over-subscription-in-thin-provisioning

-This proposal is to introduce a mechanism to allow over subscription in thin provisioning and also introduce a used ratio to prevent over provisioning.
+This proposal is to introduce a mechanism to allow over subscription in thin provisioning and also use reserved percentage to prevent over provisioning.

 Problem description
 ===================